Bernice Worden's hardware store

 After checking the receipts, Frank could see that the last item his mother sold was a gallon of antifreeze.

-This immediately led him to suspect Ed Gein, a local, affable oddball who had been a regular customer over the years.
+This immediately led him to suspect Gein, a local, affable oddball who had been a regular customer over the years.
 The previous evening, the handyman had visited the store to register his interest in purchasing some antifreeze.
 Gein was also aware that Worden would be by herself that day, as Frank had told him about his plans to go hunting.

 When Frank told the police about the receipt, they immediately set about locating Gein.